 At Cobalt, we believe everyone should have access to the best medical imaging for their diagnosis.
 We are a charity that invests in diagnostic equipment, research and education to help this happen.

 Cobalt was established in 1964 by Doctor Fred Hanna (OBE) to raise money to purchase specialist equipment and establish what is now the Cheltenham Oncology Centre.
-Supported by community fundraising, the charity and its vision have grown and today Cobalt supports the needs of patients locally and nationally through our specialist Imaging Centre and our fleet of mobile MRI scanners.
-The charity is managed by Peter Sharpe, (former President of British Institute of Radiography) and governed by an experienced Board of Trustees.
+Supported by community fundraising, the charity and its vision have grown.
+Today Cobalt supports the needs of patients locally and nationally through our specialist Imaging Centre and our fleet of mobile MRI scanners and saw over 65,000 patients last year.
+The charity is managed by Peter Sharpe, and governed by an experienced Board of Trustees.
 At a community level, we support the NHS with 850 MRI scans for local oncology patients, allowing patients to get access to state-of-the-art diagnostics without delay.

 Under the direction of Professor Lyburn, our research contributes to a greater understanding of diseases from diagnosis to treatment.

 Cobalt also provides subsidised training to the healthcare profession and educational sessions on healthy lifestyles and cancer prevention to the general public, as part of our charitable objective.

 - Innovate in Diagnostics: providing patients with state of the art equipment, including the world’s first 3.0 Tesla mobile scanner and open PET/CT.
 We also have a fleet of mobile MRI scanners.